Fritz Todt: Career

 In December 1936, he became Leiter des Hauptamts für Technik in der Reichsleitung der NSDAP (Director of the Head Office for Engineering in the National Directorate of the NSDAP) and, in December 1938, Generalbevollmächtigter für die Regelung der Bauwirtschaft (General Plenipotentiary for the Regulation of the Construction Industry) in the Four Year Plan.
 At the beginning of World War II in Europe, he was also appointed to the rank of Generalmajor of the Luftwaffe.
 In May 1938, he initiated the Organisation Todt (OT), joining government firms, private companies and the Reichsarbeitsdienst (Reich Labour Service).
 OT used up to 800,000 forced labourers (Zwangsarbeiter) from countries that Germany occupied during World War II.
 Todt was responsible for the construction of the "West Wall" (commonly named the "Siegfried Line" in English-speaking countries) to defend the Reich territory.

 On 17 March 1940, Todt was appointed Reichsminister für Bewaffnung und Munition (Minister for Armaments and Munitions) which meant he managed the entire military economy.

+In October 1940, Todt formed a colonial working group focused on road construction in preparation for what Nazi leaders saw as an imminent return of Germany's African colonies.
+Todt wanted to use Fascist Italy's empire as a model for the development of a Nazi colonial empire.

 After the invasion of the Soviet Union in June 1941, Todt was appointed to manage the restoration of the infrastructure there.
 In late July 1941, he was named Generalinspekteur für Wasser und Energie (Inspector General for Water and Energy).
 During that year, he became increasingly distant from the commanders of the Wehrmacht, in particular from Reichsmarschall Hermann Göring, the Oberbefehlshaber der Luftwaffe (Commander-in-chief of the Luftwaffe).
 After an inspection tour of the Eastern Front, Todt complained to Hitler that without better equipment and supplies for the armed forces, it would be better to end the war against the Soviet Union.
 Hitler rejected such an assessment and continued the offensive against the Soviets.